 This chapter summarises the most important data structures in base R: the vector types.
 You’ve probably used many (if not all) of them before, but you may not have thought deeply about how they are interrelated.
 In this brief overview, I won’t discuss individual types in depth.
 Instead, I’ll show you how they fit together as a whole.
 If you need more details, you can find them in R’s documentation.

-R’s vectors can be organised by their dimensionality (1d, 2d, or nd) and whether they’re homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types).
+R’s vectors can be organised by their dimension (1d, 2d, or nd) and whether they’re homogeneous (all contents must be of the same type) or heterogeneous (the contents can be of different types).
 This gives rise to the five data types most often used in data analysis:

 Note that R has no 0-dimensional, or scalar types.
 Individual numbers or strings, which you might think would be scalars, are actually vectors of length one.

-Given an object, the best way to understand what data structures its composed of is to use str() is short for structure and it gives a compact, human readable description of any R data structure.
+Given an object, the best way to understand what data structures it is composed of is to use str() is short for structure and it gives a compact, human readable description of any R data structure.